Interaction in digital art

 - Interagir avec les nouvelles technologies.
 Nouvelles de Danse Contredanse, Bruxelles 2004.
 The book includes a CD-Rom showinw works and providing software.

 < La notion de figure dans les arts interactifs, by Jean-Marie Dallet.
 PhD thesis directed by Jean-Louis Boissier.
 2003.
+A review of literary figures and their transcription in cinema and interaction.

 < Windows and mirrors: interaction design, digital art and the myth of transparency, by Jay David Bolter and Diane Gromala.
 MIT Press 2003.